joeldorosarioo/happy-platform/README.md

 ## How To Use

+> This project depends on [happy-platform-server](https://github.com/joeldorosarioo/happy-platform-server) to work correctly.

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org) installed on your computer.

 From your command line: